A "Leave the Leaves" sign on a post

 • Woolly bear caterpillars tuck themselves into leaf piles for protection from cold weather.

-There is no “right” way to participate in leave the leaves.
-You can encourage your community to let leaves rest where they fall, make piles in the back corner of a yard or park, or use them to mulch garden beds.
-Just avoid shredding the leaves, and keep in mind: if they wait too long to move leaves around, that good habitat may become occupied by their winter residents!
+Avoid shredding the leaves and keep in mind: if you wait too long to move leaves around, that good habitat may become occupied by their winter residents!

 Use the following tools to help inspire your city or campus to #LeavetheLeaves this fall!

-Social Media Images (Facebook, X, and Instagram -friendly format):
+Social Media Images (Facebook and Instagram -friendly format):

 Bee City USA logo